blainesolomon/BookMyTime/README.md

 ## Limitations
 - Provider time slots can be added, but not changed
 - Does not support preventing duplicate time slots
+- Does not enforce reservations 24 hours in advance
 - Does not support preventing double booking reservations
 - 15 min slots are hardcoded and generated in app